 It’s fall, check your sump pump!
-This post gets bumped every year because I know so many people who’ve had flooded basements.
+This post gets bumped every year (first written in 2018) because I know so many people who’ve had flooded basements.
 I want to stop you from having a really crappy day and a big hole in your pocket book.
-There’s a reason my sump pump video has been seen 20,000 times.
+There’s a reason my sump pump video has been seen 40,000 times.

 Flooded basements make the news in the spring and fall each and every year.
 Neglect, power failures, poor drainage, changing seasons, and rapidly changing weather are almost always one or more of the causes of a flooded basement.
 You can’t control the weather or the seasons.
 Sudden heavy rains, warm snaps in the dead of winter, the spring thaw and the onset of rainy fall weather can all cause wet basements.